March 23, 2017

 Fashion Show to Celebrate Multicultural Community at La Roche College

 The event will start with a preshow at 6 p.m., followed by the main event at 8 p.m. in the Kerr Fitness & Sports Center at La Roche’s campus in the North Hills.
 The preshow will feature a variety of activities, crafts, food and an auction of prize baskets and gift cards.
-Sponsored by GLOBE (Globalization for La Roche College, One Beat on Earth), the event is free and open to the public.
+Sponsored by GLOBE (Globalization for La Roche University, One Beat on Earth), the event is free and open to the public.

 GLOBE President and senior Kristen Krivak said, “Pittsburgh is home to many different types of culture.
 This event is intended to bring everyone together.
 By seeing all of the cultures that are at La Roche alone, it will allow people in the community to see how important the influx of culture is throughout our community.”